Selecting samples of galaxies with fewer Fingers-of-God: Assessing the perturbativity of Fingers-of-God

 Figure~\ref{fig:cosmo_constraints_abacus} shows our marginalized constraints on cosmological parameters as a function of the $k_{\rm max}$ employed in the fits.
 For a given data vector and $k_{\rm max}$, there is a clear trend where as $f_{\rm sat}$ increases, constraints get more biased relative to the known truth underlying the simulations.
 Including the hexadecapole seems to lead to larger biases: while the increase is marginal for moderate values of $f_{\rm sat}$, the breakdown is rather dramatic when $f_{\rm sat}=1$, for which constraints on $\omega_c$ are biased at the 10\% level already at $k_{\rm max} = 0.15\,h\,\rm{Mpc}^{-1}$.
 Including the additional $\alpha_{(k\mu)^4}$ counterterm does not significantly mitigate the biases on the inferred cosmology.

 Since the satellite fraction correlates strongly with FoG strength, these results illustrate the difficulty of accounting for FoG in perturbative models such as the EFTofLSS.
-However, the reader will have noted that even in the case where we have no satellites , cosmological constraints become biased by $k_{\rm max} = 0.25\,h\,\rm{Mpc}^{-1}$.
+However, the reader will have noted that even in the case where we have no satellites (and no peculiar velocity of the centrals relative to the halo) , cosmological constraints become biased by $k_{\rm max} = 0.25\,h\,\rm{Mpc}^{-1}$.
 This is in qualitative agreement with earlier work in Ref.~\cite{ivanov_cosmological_2021} which showed, using $N$-body simulations populated with emission-line galaxies following an HOD, that lowering the satellite fraction leads to only slightly more accurate constraints on cosmological parameters with no significant gains in terms of the $k$-reach of the one-loop theory.
 This could well be because higher-loop contributions independent of FoG are becoming relevant.
 Unlike FoG, these corrections may well be perturbative; for example, Ref.~\cite{taule_two-loop_nodate} showed recently that two-loop corrections to the redshift-space matter power spectrum at $z=0.5$ are significant already at $k=0.15\,h\,\rm{Mpc}^{-1}$.
 In the next section, we set out to disentangle the impact of FoG from these other, higher-loop effects.